Planning Commission (India): Social media

 In March 2013, Planning Commission launched a massive social media campaign for spreading Awareness about 12th Five Year Plan.
 It was followed by a series of Google+ Hangouts and a Plan Hackathon.
-By September 2013, it had made a considerable presence on Social Media with over a hundred thousand Twitter followers and a considerable size on Facebook, YouTube and SlideShare and Instagram.
+By September 2013, it had made a considerable presence on social media with over a hundred thousand Twitter followers and a considerable size on Facebook, YouTube, SlideShare, and Instagram.